Sports Injury Treatment & Prevention

 - Myofascial release techniques for short, tight muscles and soft tissue

-- Ultrasound and other electrotherapy agents for management of acute injuries
+- Ultrasound and other electrotherapy agents for the management of acute injuries

 - Stabilization with tape or bracing